MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 ### Time paradox

-This behavior is caused by the way the JS code is interpreted by the browser.
+The fact that the DOM node is not removed is caused by the way the JS code is interpreted by the browser.

 Actually, the JS code is interpreted and executed when it's **firstly loaded by the HTML page**.

-This means that, when the browser loads the HTML page and found a `<script>` tag, it:
+This means that, when the browser loads the HTML page and finds a `<script>` tag, it:

 1. Loads the file
 1. Parses the code